 Learn more about PostgreSQL secure connections.

 Select the CUSTOM QUERY option to provide a SQL query instead of connecting to a single table.
-Data Studio uses this custom SQL as an inner select statement for each generated query to the database.
+Looker Studio uses this custom SQL as an inner select statement for each generated query to the database.

 Supported data types